What Does Renters Insurance Actually Cover?

 Renters insurance is often misunderstood.
 Many renters assume the landlord policy covers their belongings or that renters insurance only protects against theft.
 In reality, renters insurance provides several important types of protection that can prevent major financial setbacks.

 This guide explains what renters insurance actually covers, what it does not cover, and how to think about choosing coverage that fits your situation.
+It also helps answer a common question: renters insurance generally protects your personal property, personal liability, and additional living expenses after a covered loss, but it does not insure the building itself.

 Get a Renters Insurance Quote or Ask a Coverage Question